Patrick Vieira scored a goal so silky, so futile, it sums up Wenger’s Arsenal

-The Invincibles’ unbeaten streak came to an end a month earlier at the hands of Manchester United and Mike Riley.
+The Invincibles’ unbeaten streak had already come to an end a month earlier at the hands of Manchester United and Mike Riley.
 Defeat at Anfield made it just one victory in nine matches in all competitions.
 Their unprecedented dominance of the previous campaign had already been undermined by obvious vulnerabilities.

 But the season didn’t end there.
-They dusted themselves off, won 16 of their remaining 23 Premier League fixtures to finish ahead of Manchester United but behind the new-monied, newly-Mourinhoed Chelsea, and showed a winning resolve to come out on top in a turgid FA Cup final against their old adversaries in Sir Alex Ferguson’s side – their final honour for almost a decade.
+They dusted themselves off, won 16 of their remaining 23 Premier League fixtures to finish ahead of Manchester United but behind the new-monied, newly-Mourinhoed Chelsea, and showed the mental resolve to come out on top in a turgid FA Cup final against their old adversaries in Fergie’s side – what proved to be Arsenal’s final honour for almost a decade.